 If you’re lucky, you’ll only get a fine but it depends on the offense you’ve committed.
 For example, if you illegally pass someone or you’re found to be speeding, you’ll be pulled over and you’ll probably get a citation which is due in 30 days at the amount of anywhere from $100 to $500.
 This citation is a reminder to slow it down and a point goes on your license.
 Once your license reaches a certain amount of points, your license can be suspended temporarily or permanently, which is why it’s so important to drive carefully.
 These laws exist for a reason.

-Drunk driving however is taken far more seriously.
-If you’re found to be drunk driving, you’ll immediately have your license suspended in most states for a set amount of time and usually, if you’re found to be behind the wheel of a vehicle while intoxicated two times in a several year period, you’ll serve mandatory jail time.
+Drunk driving, however, is taken far more seriously.
+If you’re found to be drunk driving, you’ll immediately have your license suspended in most states for a set amount of time and usually, if you’re found to be behind the wheel of a vehicle while intoxicated two times in several year periods, you’ll serve mandatory jail time.
 If you want to avoid jail, simply call a friend or call a taxi when you’ve had a little too much to drink.
 But how do you know when you’ve had too much to drink?

 In every state in the US, you may not have over a .08% blood alcohol concentration.
-You should be warned that even if you feel sober, taking shots of liquor or hard alcohol can greatly raise your concentration for a short period of time.
-Also, if you’ve drank a lot of beer over a long period of time, your BAC level will be elevated as well and you’ll be subject to a lot of physical tests if you get pulled over.
+You should be warned that even if you feel sober, taking shots of liquor or hard alcohol can greatly raise your concentration for a short period.
+Also, if you’ve drunk a lot of beer over a long period, your BAC level will be elevated as well and you’ll be subject to a lot of physical tests if you get pulled over.
 It’s simply much safer for you to not get behind the wheel of a vehicle when you’re intoxicated.

 Reckless Driving Lawyers & Speeding Tickets

-This is why a lot of people today have a radar detector because when they’re doing something illegal, they want to know where all the law enforcement is and they want to know where the speed traps are setup.
+This is why a lot of people today have a radar detector because when they’re doing something illegal, they want to know where all the law enforcement is and they want to know where the speed traps are set up.
 However, this shouldn’t be an excuse to do illegal activities.
-There are decent lawyers who can help you reduce the fines but when you’re on dashcam or evidence is found against you to be intoxicated behind the wheel, you’re pretty much screwed.
+Some decent lawyers can help you reduce the fines but when you’re on dashcam or evidence is found against you to be intoxicated behind the wheel, you’re pretty much screwed.

 It’s far easier and safer to simply not get behind the wheel when you’re intoxicated and to obey the traffic laws.
 You’ll save money on tickets and more importantly, you won’t be putting other people’s lives at risk.
 You’ll be safe as well.
 Tens of thousands of deaths every single year are preventable on the road if people just pay more attention and be careful while driving.